simviu/IcEng/README.md

 # Overview
-I-Cube 3D Engine (IcEng) is an open source, light weight OpenGL/C++ 3D graphics Engine.
+I-Cube 3D Engine (IcEng) is an open source, light weight OpenGL/C++ 3D graphics/VR Engine.
 It's designed with simple structure and interface to fit small cross platform 3D application.
 It can also serve as OpenGL example, or foundation code base that you can develop your own 3D engine upon.
 The source or binary are provided with free BSD license, so you can use this engine on personal or commercial project with no restriction.
 See License section.
 For more information check website http://www.simviu.com/dev.